 - Costs of medication, therapy, treatment, etc.

-Do not stop using the Bard PowerPort™ without first talking to your doctor.
-Bard PowerPort™ is a trademark of Becton, Dickinson and Company.
-The trademark is used here only for the purpose of identifying the product in question.
-Woods and Woods, LLC is not affiliated with, sponsored by, or associated with Bard Access Systems, Inc., Becton, Dickinson and Company, or C.R.
-Bard.
+Do not stop using any chemo port without first talking to your doctor.
+Any trademark is used here only for the purpose of identifying the product in question.
+Woods & Woods, LLC is not affiliated with, sponsored by, or associated with Bard Access Systems, Inc., Becton, Dickinson and Company, or AngioDynamics Inc.